reaper699/lisk-docs/APIReference.md

 ## Introduction
 Lisk client API.
 All API endpoints are relative to the `/api` prefix.

-All endpoints return:
+All endpoints will return:

 - Success parameter. `true` or `false` dependent on success.
 - Error parameter.
 Provided when response is unsuccessful.

-The API is only available after the client has successfully loaded, otherwise all routes return:
+The API is only available after the client has successfully loaded, otherwise all endpoints will return:

 ```
 {